eduvpn/documentation/RADIUS.md

 In order to make a particular user an "administrator" in the portal, see [PORTAL_ADMIN](PORTAL_ADMIN.md).

+**NOTE**: RADIUS integration does NOT work the same as "eduroam" authentication.
+The VPN portal handles the user's credentials in plain text!

 # Configuration

 First install the PHP module for RADIUS: